Hershey's Historic Spaces

 During Mr. Hershey’s lifetime, the Hershey Zoo welcomed animals by donation, including deer, zebus, possums, goats, pheasants, and peacocks.
 Over the years, the Zoo increased its collection of exotic creatures like monkeys, a lion, tropical birds, baby elephants, penguins, anacondas, and orangutans.

 Today, ZooAmerica® North American Wildlife Park includes more than 200 animals native to this continent, from the Southern Swamps to Big Sky Country.
-Zoology and animal education are essential elements of the Zoo’s vision, and eager animal lovers are offered a chance to go behind the scenes to feed a bear or hold an owl.
+Zoology and animal education are essential elements of the Zoo’s vision, and eager animal lovers are offered a chance to go behind the scenes for unique experiences.

 Milton Hershey School